racedisparityaudit/ethnicity-facts-and-figures-manual/README.md

 This project uses the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build technical documentation using a GOV.UK style.

-You’re welcome to use the template even if your service isn’t considered part of GOV.UK, but your site or service must not:

-- identify itself as being part of GOV.UK
-- use the crown or GOV.UK logotype in the header
-- use the GDS Transport typeface
-- suggest that it’s an official UK government website if it’s not

-👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].

 ## Before you start

-To use the Tech Docs Template you need:
+To build the Ethnicity facts and figures tech docs locally, you need:

 - [Ruby][install-ruby]
 - [Middleman][install-middleman]

 ## Making changes

-To make changes to the documentation for the Tech Docs Template website, edit files in the `source` folder of this repository.
+To make changes to the documentation, edit files in the `source` folder of this repository.
+We use the [basic multiple structure][basic-multipage].
+Each page is declared in the top level of the `source` folder with a single heading.
+All other content is then included, via [Ruby partials][partials], through markdown files in sub-directories.

-You can add content by editing the `.html.md.erb` files.
-These files support content in:

-- Markdown
-- HTML
-- Ruby

-👉 You can use Markdown and HTML to [generate different content types][example-content] and [Ruby partials to manage content][partials].

-👉 Learn more about [producing more complex page structures][multipage] for your website.

 ## Preview your changes locally